edefalque/signalk-stripcharts/README.md

 Each of them can be started in its own browser tab and run concurrently.

+Additionally, `sources_filtering_example.js` is provided (read comments in the file before running).

 In a specification file, a chart specification can be derived from another chart and only the properties that differ need to be specified (e.g. a two-hours chart can be derived from a ten-minutes chart, with most of the properties inherited).
 Inheritance is provided at the first level of properties only.

 Signalk-stripcharts buffers having no persistency, they cannot be used to store the history.
 Persistency and more powerful charting capabilities can be provided with InfluxDB and Grafana as explained here (https://github.com/tkurki/signalk-to-influxdb/blob/master/README.md) or could be provided with the help of the history capability of Signal K if available.

 ## **Customization**
 Currently, customization is easy if the package is installed on the client, but less if it is installed on a server as the specs files may then be less easily accessible.
-If installed on a Raspberry PI from Signal K Appstore, they will probably be in `/home/pi/.signalk/node_modules/signalk-stripcharts/specs/`.
+If installed on a Raspberry PI from Signal K Appstore, they will probably be in `$HOME/.signalk/node_modules/signalk-stripcharts/specs/`.

 ### **Chart specifications**
 The specifications files are installed in `signalk-stripcharts/specs/`.
 Ample comments are provided for those features that were not explained above.